rhiot/rhiot/docs/readme.md

 in order to make the GPSD up and running.

+#### Installer

+The GPSD component installs it's own dependencies for Linux using apt-get, you can configure the installer or set an alternate one on the component:

+    GpsdComponent gpsd = new GpsdComponent();
+    gpsd.setInstaller(new CustomInstaller());
+    camelContext.addComponent("gpsd", gpsd);

+You can also specify alternate dependencies for your platform, eg on Debian install psmisc to use 'killall' to terminate the gpsd daemon, if your platform uses my-custom-proctools for example, you should configure the component as follows:

+    GpsdComponent gpsd = new GpsdComponent();
+    gpsd.setRequiredPackages("my-custom-proctools"); //comma-separated list of packages to install camelContext.addComponent("gpsd", gpsd);

+If an Installer is not set on the component, Camel will try to find an instance in the [registry](http://camel.apache.org/registry.html).
+So for example for Spring application, you can configure the installer as a bean:

+    @Bean
+    Installer myInstaller() {
+        new CustomInstaller();
+    }

 ### Camel Kura Wifi component

 The common scenario for the mobile IoT Gateways, for example those mounted on the trucks or other vehicles, is to cache